 Pedestal fans are great if your home has less space or if you want to blow cool air over obstacles such as your bed or furniture in your home.
 Because they are adjustable, you can properly set the height for the fan to blow over obstacles.

 Most pedestal fans are relatively cheap, and you can get one packed with many features at a low price.
 Apart from features and price, check other things like how quiet the fan will be when in operation and the size that will effectively cool down your home.

 The Lasko FBA 2521 is an excellent cheap option, while the Honeywell Double Blade 16″ Pedestal Fan is a more economical option packed with features.

 Common Features: Tilting options, oscillation option

-Apart from my tips on selecting a good desk fan, it is also better to get one that fits your taste, what everybody praises as the best might differ with what you like.
-You can select a desk fan in different shapes, styles, as long as they fit your preferences and do their work effectively.
+Apart from my tips on selecting a good desk fan, it is also better to get one that fits your taste; what everybody praises as the best might differ from what you like.
+You can select a desk fan in different shapes, and styles, as long as they fit your preferences and do their work effectively.

 5. Window Fans

 Common Features: Reversible motor, remote control, water resistance, thermostat, independent fan control, adjustable extender screen

 PROS: Blow in cool air and exhaust stale hot air; no need for additional space,